 A great substitute to regular, liquid milk, powdered milk is far easier to store and purchase in bulk.
-This makes it great if it takes you a while to use a full gallon of milk or cannot make it to the store as often.
+This makes it great if it takes you a while to use an entire gallon of milk or can’t make it to the store as often.

 Powdered milk is known for its long shelf life, but just how long will it take for it to go bad?
 This will vary, depending on whether or not the container has been opened or if the powdered milk has already been mixed.